Bible Study for New Believers: First Steps, Essential Doctrines, and a Growth Plan

 How FaithGPT Can Help New Believers

-When you are new to Scripture, you often have basic questions that feel embarrassing to ask in public.
-FaithGPT is a safe place to ask them.
+When you are new to Scripture, you have questions that feel too basic to ask out loud.
 "What does justification mean?"
-"Why does the Old Testament seem so different from the New Testament?"
+"Why does the Old Testament feel so different from the New?"
 "What is the Trinity?"
-You can ask anything and get a thoughtful answer rooted in Scripture.
+FaithGPT is a patient place to ask them and get answers grounded in the Bible, with the verses cited so you can check them yourself.

 A Prayer for New Believers